-- Conducts an overall examination of the parts of the ship covered by the Rules. - Examines the construction methods and procedures when required by the Rules. - Checks selected items covered by the Rule requirements. - Attends tests and trials where applicable and deemed necessary.
+- · Conducts an overall examination of the parts of the ship covered by the Rules. - Examines the construction methods and procedures when required by the Rules. - Checks selected items covered by the Rule requirements. - · Attends tests and trials where applicable and deemed necessary.

-Through all stages of ship construction, it is the builder's responsibility to inform promptly the Society of the modifications or departures from approved arrangements and to deal with as necessary.
-The builder is to ensure that deviations from the requirements of the Rules or approved plans, other than those of a minor nature not affecting the structural strength of the vessel, are, in any case, accepted by the Society's approval office.
+Through all stages of ship construction, it is the builder's responsibility to promptly inform the Society of modifications or departures from approved plans.
+The builder is to ensure that any deviations from the requirements of the Rules or approved plans are, in any case, accepted by the Society.